From Edtech to Dev Tools: How I Ended Up at Replit

 Did you like what you just read?

-If you liked this post, feel free to share it.
+Feel free to share it.

-Iā€™m also publishing a private newsletter, that I send only when I feel like I have something to add to the conversation.
-I read every reply.
+Iā€™m also publishing a private newsletter.
+I send it rarely, when I have something to say.
+I also read every reply.
 You can join it here:

 ---